2014 ETE Application Acceptance Period Closed

 Our WMF Empowerment Through Education Scholarship Program has grown from just one scholarship in Ghana in 2005 to 59 current WMF Scholars in 2013.
 Our scholars hail from over a dozen countries, including Kenya, Tanzania, Ghana, Zimbabwe, Sudan, South Sudan, Cameroon, Uganda, Malawi, Nigeria, Rwanda, Ethiopia, Zambia, Liberia, Nepal, Pakistan and Afghanistan.
 Twenty six new 2013 WMF Scholars were chosen from over 2300 applications in August of 2013.
 More info on our Scholarships and Our Scholars.

-If you are interested in applying for a scholarship for the 2014-2015 academic year, the application will be released on this website in December 2013.
-Meanwhile, please review the information provided on the link below to determine if you are eligible: Empowerment Through Education Scholarship FAQ’s for 2014.
+If you are interested in applying for a scholarship for the 2014-2015 academic year, the application can be found on our Scholarships page.
+Please review the Empowerment Through Education Scholarship FAQ’s for 2014 to determine if you are eligible before applying.

 Our Literacy Program provides books to libraries and programs in Haiti, Ghana, and Nepal.
 Generally, books are supplied by WMF at no cost.
 For other non-profit organizations, we offer our services and experience in purchasing and delivering books, sometimes with the organizations only paying for the wholesale cost of the books.
 Read more about the Literacy Program.